Sokoto to settle NECO fees of 23,000 students with N268m | TODAY.NG

-The Sokoto State Government has said it will soon release N268 million for the settlement of examination fees of 23,000 Senior Secondary School Certificate Examination (SSCE) candidates for the 2016/2017 academic session.
+The Sokoto State Government thursday said it would soon release N268 million for the settlement of examination fees of 23,000 Senior School Certificate Examination (SSCE) candidates for the 2016/2017 academic session.

-Governor Aminu Tambuwal made this known when the Registrar of the National Examinations Council (NECO), Prof. Charles Uwakwe, paid him a courtesy call at the Government House, Sokoto.
+Governor Aminu Tambuwal, made this known when the Registrar of the National Examination Council (NECO), Prof. Charles Uwakwe, paid him a courtesy call at the Government House, Sokoto.

 “We are determined to ensure that our students acquire higher education and that is why the government deemed it necessary to pay the examination fees for them,” Tambuwal said.